ayonious/Java-Best-Practices-Basics/README.md

 4. Each chapter may contain several examples.
 See the examples in the "Examples.java" file to select these examples

 ## Project Chapter index
-1. chapter1/array	- Huge refactoring
+1. chapter1/array
-2. chapter2/class_	- Huge refactoring
+2. chapter2/class_
-3. chapter31/inheritance	- Huge refactoring
+3. chapter31/inheritance
 4. chapter32/multiple_inheritance_not_supported
 5. chapter33/inheritance_dynamic_method_dispatch
-6. chapter4
+6. chapter4 Abstract and Method overriding
 7. chapter5_interface
 8. chapter61/STL/list
 9. chapter62_STL